MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 ### State

-The underlying state management of the `scan` operator is like a table with a row for each `step`.
+The underlying state of the `scan` operator can be thought of as a table with a row for each `step`.
 Each step maintains its own state with the latest values of the columns and declared variables from all of the previous steps and the current step.
 If relevant, it also holds the match ID for the ongoing sequence.
 For an example, see the [scan logic walkthrough](#scan-logic-walkthrough).

 The state starts empty and updates whenever a scanned input row matches a step.
-A step has an *active sequence* if the state of the step is non-empty and contains the values for the ongoing sequence.
+A step has an *active sequence* if the state of the step is nonempty and contains the values for the ongoing sequence.

 ### Matching logic